psecio/websecio/_posts/2013/12/2013-12-31__Input-Filtering-Validation-Aura-Filter.md

 `

 Much like the first example, we set up a soft rule that does a `RuleCollection::IS` check (essentially a `true`/`false`) with the "closure" type.
 The last parameter is the closure itself.
 The closure is bound to an instance of a `Rule` class and the data isn't passed in during execution.
 Instead you need to use the `getValue` method to grab the value of the property.
 In our case the return value is hard-coded as `false` to make the check fail and return the message as an error.
 The call inside the closure to `$this->message_map` sets the customized error message for the rule.
 This way you can set messages that have a bit more meaning to the actual problem (as more complex checks usually mean more than one possible kind of error).

+#### Filtering versus Validating

+While validating the data coming in is a relatively easy task (doesn't match what we want? kick it back!) filtering is a bit more tricky prospect.
+Filtering the data is basically akin to guessing, which is really never a good idea when it comes to the security of your application.
+For the most assurance, you'd want to combine the functionality something like Aura.Filter offers to do both at once - filter *and* validate.

+For example, say we asked a user to give us a phone number, minus any dashes or other non-numeric characters (we're assuming a typical U.S. number with area code here for simplicity).
+In order to be sure we weren't given any extra data, we'd want to filter first then validate:

+`
+<?php
+require_once 'vendor/autoload.php';

+$filter = require_once 'vendor/aura/filter/scripts/instance.php';
+$filter->addSoftRule('phone', $filter::FIX, 'int');
+$filter->addHardRule('phone', $filter::IS, 'strlen', 10);

+$user = (object)array(
+    'phone' => $_POST['phone']
+);

+if ($filter->values($user) !== true) {
+    echo 'messages: '.print_r($filter->getMessages(), true);
+} else {
+    echo 'valid user!';
+}

+?>
+`

+We combine the two methods - the `RuleCollection::FIX` and `RuleCllection::IS` on the string length to ensure that what we've been given is a ten digit number with no extra characters.
+Obviously if we were given bogus data or not enough of it, the validation would fail and we'd get an error message back.
+This is where the real power of a combined tool like Aura.Filter really starts to shine.
+You're not having to use two different libraries or one to validate and maybe something manual to filter.
+It's more of a "one stop" kind of solution.

 #### Resources